manfredsteyer/2019_08_26/tddd_en.md

 It is also important to architecturally separate *infrastructure requirements* from the actual domain logic.

-In an SPA, infrastructure concerns are asynchnronous communication with the server and data exchanges.
+In an SPA, infrastructure concerns are -- at least most of the time -- asynchnronous communication with the server and data exchanges.
 Maintaining this separation results in three additional layers:

 * the api layer with facades,
 * the actual domain layer, and